Other resources for the person with dementia

 - Dispelling the myths

-- A report on Alzheimer’s disease and current research by Scientific Director Emeritus Dr. Jack Diamond
+- A report on Alzheimer’s disease and current research by former Scientific Director Emeritus Dr. Jack Diamond

 - Alzheimer's Disease Education and Referral (ADEAR) Center – current and comprehensive information about Alzheimer’s disease and resources from the U.S. government’s National Institute on Aging.

 Living with Alzheimer’s disease and other dementias

 - First Steps: For those recently diagnosed with Alzheimer’s disease

 - What to expect

 - Treatment options

 - Shared experiences: Suggestions for those with Alzheimer’s disease

 - By Us For Us Guides – inspirational guides for people with early stage memory loss